BrianCCL/TELE4642Lab1/README.md

 # TELE4642Lab1

-This is Lab 1 of Network Performane - TELE4642, UNSW 2017 S1
+This is Lab 1 of Network Performance - TELE4642, UNSW 2017 S1